Karl Lachmann: Biography

 Lachmann was born in Brunswick, in present-day Lower Saxony.
 He studied at Leipzig and Göttingen, devoting himself mainly to philological studies.
 In Göttingen, he founded a critical and philological society in 1811, in conjunction with Dissen, Schulze, and Bunsen.
 In 1815, he joined the Prussian army as a volunteer chasseur and accompanied his detachment to Paris, but did not see active service.
 In 1816, he became an assistant master in the Friedrichswerder gymnasium at Berlin, and a Privatdozent at the university.
 The same summer he became one of the principal masters in the Friedrichs-Gymnasium of Königsberg, where he assisted his colleague, the Germanist Friedrich Karl Köpke, with his edition of Rudolf von Ems' Barlaam und Josaphat (1818), and also assisted his friend in a contemplated edition of the works of Walther von der Vogelweide.

-In January 1818, he became professor extraordinarius of classical philology in the University of Königsberg, and at the same time began to lecture on Old German grammar and the Middle High German poets.
-He devoted himself during the following seven years to an extraordinarily detailed study of those subjects, and in 1824, obtained a leave of absence in order to search the libraries of middle and south Germany for further materials.
+In January 1818, he became professor extraordinarius of classical philology in the University of Königsberg, and at the same time began to lecture on Old High German grammar and the Middle High German poets.
+He devoted himself during the following seven years to an extraordinarily detailed study of those subjects, and in 1824, obtained a leave of absence in order to search the libraries of central and southern Germany for further materials.

-In 1825, Lachmann was nominated extraordinary professor of classical and German philology at the Humboldt University, Berlin (ordinary professor 1827); in 1830, he was admitted a member of the Academy of Sciences.
+In 1825, Lachmann was nominated extraordinary professor of classical and German philology at the Humboldt University, Berlin (ordinary professor 1827); in 1830, he was admitted as a member of the Academy of Sciences.
 He died in Berlin.